thenumbernine/Tensor/README.md

 auto KD = LC_lower.outer(LC.upper);
 ```
 KD is now a rank-`2*dim` tensor of dimension `dim`.
+Once again it is represented by just a single float.
 Take note of the order of your outer product and therefore the order of your result's indexes.
 In this case the generalized-Kronecker-delta lower indexes are first.

 Example of index notation: